 Michelle Obama: Not happening

-Talk of the first lady Michelle Obama running for president increased after her powerful DNC speech in July 2016, but she and former president Barack Obama have said multiple times she is not interested in being president.
+Talk of former first lady Michelle Obama running for president increased after her powerful Democratic National Convention speech in July 2016, but she and former President Barack Obama have said multiple times she is not interested in being president.

 Will she run in 2020?: "This is why I'm not running for president," she said at a Klick Health Muse event in New York on March 27.
 "Because I think it's a better investment to invest in creating thousands of mes," adding that it is important for older leaders to step out and make room for a new generation and "new energy."
 She has dispelled the rumors of a possible presidential bid multiple times in the past, including her flat refusal at South by Southwest on March 16, 2016, when she said, "I will not run for president.
 No, nope, not going to do it."

-Former president Barack Obama has also reiterated the decision, saying, "There are three things that are certain in life: death, taxes and Michelle is not running for president.
+The former president has also reiterated the decision, saying, "There are three things that are certain in life: death, taxes and Michelle is not running for president.
 That, I can tell you," as long ago as January 2016.

-Some political experts say New York Gov. Andrew M. Cuomo has had his eye on the White House for some time, but his relationship with the Clintons stopped him from running in 2016.
-The governor hasn't said publicly if he is planning to run in 2020, but strategists predict that he is considering it.
+Some political experts say New York Gov. Andrew Cuomo has had his eye on the White House for some time, but his relationship with the Clintons stopped him from running in 2016.
+However, the governor vowed during a Democratic gubernatorial debate in August that he would not seek the party's presidential nomination in 2020.

 Oprah Winfrey: No

 The talk-show-host-turned-media-mogul has dangled the idea of a possible presidential bid several times, before snatching it away again.
 Hopes arose after she gave a moving speech at the Golden Globe Awards, especially after CNN reported two of her close friends saying she was "actively thinking" about it the day after.
 More recently, however, Winfrey has repeatedly shut down speculation about a possible run.